-- (1) A development application for a new aggregate extraction site will not be approved unless it includes a plan for site rehabilitation acceptable to Council. - (2) Council can require the extraction site to be rehabilitated at progressive stages of excavation or after the aggregate extraction operation has terminated. - (3) Upon full completion of the aggregate extraction operation, the following work shall be carried out by the owner: - (a) All buildings, machinery and equipment shall be removed, - (b) All pit and quarry slopes shall be graded to a slope of less than 60 percent, - (c) The entire excavated area will be rehabilitated in accordance with the rehabilitation plan. - (d) If required, the closure or decommissioning of the access road in accordance with Paragraph 10.
+- (1) A development application for a new mineral working site will not be approved unless it includes a plan for site rehabilitation acceptable to Council. - (2) Council may require the extraction site to be rehabilitated at progressive stages of excavation. - (3) Upon full completion of the mineral working operation, the following work shall be carried out by the owner: - (a) All buildings, machinery and equipment shall be removed, - (b) All pit and quarry slopes shall be graded to a slope of less than 60 percent, - (c) The entire excavated area will be rehabilitated in accordance with the rehabilitation plan. - (d) If required, the closure or decommissioning of the access road in accordance with Paragraph 10.